IDCI-Consulting/AssetLoaderBundle/README.md

 ### Loading your assets automatically

-In most case, you will just want to let the listener load all the assets for you.
+In most case, you will just want to let the subscriber load all the assets for you.
 Simply set **auto_load** to true in the configuration.

 Tests
 -----